Do Plus Size Models Work Out? (And How Much?)

 It is often assumed that plus-sized models don’t work out and the rationale for this discriminatory assumption is that if they worked out, they would not be plus-sized.

-You might already know that working out doesn’t automatically make one slim if you’re plus-sized.
+You might already know that working out doesn’t automatically make you slim if you’re plus-sized.
 Rather, many plus-size models work out not for weight loss but for increased fitness and to have a (to them) more pleasing shape.

 Plus-Sized models with corporate representation and ambassadorship deals must stay healthy by working out and following a reasonable diet plan.
 This is because promoters and the brands backing a model don’t want them to suffer from medical issues related to a sedentary lifestyle.